ZeeshanMukhtar1/OpenVerse/README.md

 ## What Can You Contribute? 🛠️

-Your contributions are as diverse as your creativity.
+Your contributions are diverse, reflecting your creativity.
 Feel free to offer any of the following:

 - Basic Apps (e.g., calculator, quiz)
 - Semester Projects